-City-owned land was rezoned to accommodate the 101 unit affordable multi-family housing complex for seniors currently under construction.
+City-owned land was rezoned to accommodate the 101 unit affordable multi-family housing complex for seniors which has just completed construction.
 The City has entered into a long-term land lease with the developer of this project, Creekside Place.
-Additional property at Wisconsin and Boucher is anticipated to be transferred to Habitat for Humanity for affordable homeownership housing within the next year.
+Additional property at Wisconsin and Boucher will be transferred to Habitat for Humanity for affordable homeownership housing.